Jean-Pierre Pury

-Jean-Pierre Pury (1675 – 17 August 1736) was an explorer, geographer and colonist from the Principality of Neuchâtel, a Prussian principality in modern-day Switzerland.
+Jean-Pierre Pury (1675 – 17 August 1736) was an explorer, geographer and colonist from the Principality of Neuchâtel.
 He served as mayor of Lignières and worked as a wine merchant before losing his wealth to a fire.
 He then worked as a corporal for the Dutch East India Company, which inspired him to found his own colony.
 After years of campaigning, he was granted permission by the British Crown to establish a settlement in the Province of Carolina.
 He established the Colony of Purrysburg (present day Purrysburg, South Carolina) and lived as a planter on 12,000 acres.
 His colony, made up of mostly Swiss Protestants, was relatively unsuccessful.

 Early life and family

-Pury was born in 1675 in Neuchâtel, Kingdom of Prussia (present day Switzerland) to Henry Pury and Marie Hersler.
+Pury was born in 1675 in Neuchâtel, Principality of Neuchâtel (in present-day Switzerland) to Henry Pury and Marie Hersler.
 His father, who was a tradesman of tin pottery, died when he was an infant.
 His mother remarried to Louis Quinche, a patrician and member of the Grand Council of Neuchâtel.
 His mother died in 1695 and left him a small inheritance.
 On 24 September 1695, he married Lucrèce Chaillet, the daughter of a Huguenot pastor from Serrières.
 Pury and Chaillet had eight children: Charles, François-Louis, Marie-Marguerite, Rose, Lucrèce, Jean-Henri, David, and Marie.
 Four of their children died in infancy between 1700 and 1709.

 On 13 May 1709, he was appointed as the mayor of Lignières.
 That same year, a fire burned down his family's house.
 Pury exported wine from Neuchâtel to Holland and England, but the venture did not provide enough income for his family.
 Left destitute, the Court of Justice of Neuchâtel appointed the bourgeois Martinet as curator over Pury's property and affairs.
 Given his position, Jean-Pierre resigned from his post as mayor on 17 September 1711.